 Asian and Middle Eastern Studies

 St John's is one of the leading Colleges with Asian and Middle Eastern Studies (AMES) expertise.
 The Director of Studies Dr Adam Chau, is an anthropologist of Chinese religion as well as a Fellow of the College and a member of the Faculty.
-St John's has two other China specialists (including one who is also proficient in Japanese) and two Hebrew specialists amongst the Fellowship.
+St John's has three other China specialists (including one who is also proficient in Japanese), one Middle-Eastern historian and two Hebrew specialists amongst the Fellowship.

 One of the joys of Asian and Middle Eastern Studies is the range and diversity of language and cultural courses on offer.
 You can study Arabic, Chinese, Hebrew, Japanese or Persian completely from scratch.
-In addition, you can combine Arabic, Hebrew and Persian with each other or with subjects from other faculties such as a modern European language (provided you have an A Level/IB Higher Level in the European language).
-You can borrow specific courses offered by other Faculties and Departments and learn Hindi and Sanskrit or Korean.
+In addition, in Middle Eastern Studies you can combine Arabic, Hebrew and Persian with each other or a modern European language (provided you have an A Level/IB Higher Level in the European language).
+You can borrow specific courses offered by other Faculties and Departments and study introductory Hindi, Sanskrit or Korean.
 In Part II Chinese and Japanese can be combined with one another under special circumstances, see the Faculty website for full details.
+Though so many exotic languages and cultures must prove alluring, we strongly urge you to concentrate on one major civilisational tradition in order to become a real expert in that tradition (instead of merely 'collecting languages').
 Studying these languages requires a sustained interest in the cultures and civilisations that they represent, so as well as linguistic skills, students should be committed to learning about and even embracing ways of seeing the world that are entirely different to their own.

 In Part I, which takes two years, you get a thorough grounding in the language(s) of your choice, while your study of the cultural component gradually increases.
-Whether the culture is modern or pre-modern, you will choose from a variety of paper options including literature, history, religion, politics, anthropology, films, and society of the region you have chosen.
+You will choose from a variety of paper options including literature, history, religion, politics, anthropology, films, and society of the region you have chosen.
 In Part II, you spend your third year abroad, studying or working in a country where the language you're learning is spoken.
-In the fourth year, greater specialisation is expected and students write a dissertation on a topic of their choice.
+In the fourth year, greater specialisation is expected and students write a dissertation on a topic of their choice using substantial sources in the target language.

 Organisation of Teaching